SATAC processes applications for many of the courses offered by its participating institutions.

 SATAC can provide admissions services to other tertiary providers on a fee-for-service basis.
 The services are a fixed package approved by the SATAC Board.
 Fee-for-service institutions conform with the operations of the admissions services as determined by the participating institutions.
 For more information on SATAC's fee-for-service provision please download the Fact Sheet below.

 The SATAC Guide is an important reference tool for prospective students, teachers, parents, caregivers and influencers in South Australia and the Northern Territory.

-SATAC published 33,000 copies of the Guide in 2018 and provided them free of charge to all year 12 students in South Australia and Northern Territory.
-Copies of the Guide are also provided to libraries, TAFE colleges, universities and other educational bodies across Australia, and can be purchased from newsagents Australia-wide for $12.
+SATAC published 31,000 copies of the Guide in 2020 and provided them free of charge to all Year 12 students in South Australia and Northern Territory.
+Copies of the Guide are also provided to libraries, TAFE colleges, universities and other educational bodies across Australia.
+They can also be purchased from newsagents Australia-wide for $15.

-To advertise in the next edition of the SATAC Guide please read the information contained in the 2019 Advertising Guide.
-Please note that advertising by SATAC's participating institutions or other education providers is not permitted.
+To advertise in the next edition of the SATAC Guide please read the information contained in the 2021 Advertising Guide.

 SATAC Applicant Charter